-- 1. How are publications produced by GOMC?

-- 2. What is the understanding of GOMC Working Group members about publication practices of the organization?

-- 3. How are the publications disseminated?

-a.
-Do the interviewees consider distribution / dissemination to be important? - 4.
+- 1. How are publications produced by GOMC? - 2.
+What is the understanding of GOMC Working Group members about publication practices of the organization? - 3.
+How are GOMC publications disseminated? - a.
+Do interviewees consider distribution / dissemination to be important? - 4.
 What evidence of use of the publications do the interviewees provide? - 5.
-What factors promote / inhibit production, use, and influence of the publications?
+What factors promote or inhibit production, use, and influence of the GOMC publications?